-I found a more complicated version of this recipe on Kitchn when I was searching for ideas to make cabbage taste good.
+I found a more complicated version of curried cabbage on Kitchn when I was searching for ideas to make cabbage taste good.
 This should say something about my thoughts about cabbage going into this experience.
 I didn’t have the spices they called for, so I decided to make my own version that’s much simpler, and surprise, surprise, it ended up tasting really, really good.

 Here’s why curried cabbage is awesome: